flxdot/matdoc/README.md

-   'matdoc.Documentation',... another class we want to document 'matdoc.enums',... a package we want to document 'matdoc.meta.super',... jet another package we want to document
+   'matdoc.Documentation',... another class we want to document 'matdoc.enums',... a package we want to document 'matdoc.meta.super',... jet another package we want to document 'matdoc.tests.testTools',... and some unittest class to end it
     });
 ```